harvind-here/Machine-Learning/README.md

 # Machine Learning Projects Repository #
 #### Welcome to the Machine Learning Projects Repository!
-This repository contains a collection of machine learning projects developed during my internship at CodSoft in the ML domain.
-Each project focuses on solving different real-world problems using various machine learning techniques and algorithms.
+This repository contains a collection of machine learning projects.
 ## Projects Overview:
 1. SMS Spam Detection:
 Objective: The objective of this project is to develop a model that can classify SMS messages as either spam or ham (non-spam).